 In partial fulfillment of the BS degree requirements in Industrial Engineering and Management Engineering, students are required to complete 3 (three) Industrial Training (IT) practices.
 The course titles corresponding to each Industrial Training are: IENG210/MANE200 (Industrial Training-I, minimum 10 working days), IENG310/MANE300 (Industrial Training-II, minimum 15 working days) and IENG410/MANE400 (Industrial Training-III, minimum 20 working days and requires submission of 2 reports).
 Industrial Trainings are normally performed during Summer periods, but if the duration permits it can also be done during Winter Breaks too.
-Note that students registered to courses in the Summer School cannot perform their training in parallel with the Summer School.
-Such students should perform their trainings either before or after the Summer School, if the durations permit.
-Each Industrial Training course is a Pre-requisite to the next Industrial Training course.
+Note that students registered to courses in the Summer School cannot perform their Industrial Training in parallel with the Summer School.
+Such students should perform their Industrial Training course is a Pre-requisite to the next Industrial Training course.